What is Mega Camerupt as a Raid Boss?

 - Evolves from Numel

-- Requires: 50 Numel Candy
+- Requires 50 Numel Candy

 - Activated using Mega Energy

-- Temporary transformation during battles
+- Only available during battles and raids

 Mega Evolution Requirements